Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 1. Multiple disconnects

-If you receive the same error code multiple times, it means there’s a single root issue like corrupted data in the Destiny installation or a source of instability in your network setup.
+Suppose you receive the same error code multiple times.
+In that case, it means there’s a single root issue like corrupted data in the Destiny installation or a source of instability in your network setup.
 In this case, do the following:

 - Close and restart the application